-- □ Complete EITHER the written Comprehensive Examination (READ 595 1 unit) OR the Masters Thesis (READ 598 1 unit) OR the Masters Project (READ 597 1 unit). - ☐ If you plan to do a Project or Thesis: Be sure to complete a Project or Thesis Proposal the semester before you register for READ 597 or READ 598.
-See additional Project Guidelines in this Handbook. - □ If you opt for READ 597 (Project), rather than READ 595 (Comps), you are required to complete the Project within a maximum of three semesters. - □ Thesis only Submit Thesis to the University Thesis Reader in Graduate Studies and make arrangements for binding, microfilming and publication of the abstract and Thesis in the campus bookstore by the applicable deadline.
-Deadlines are posted on the Graduate Studies website. - Project and Thesis: Deposit one library bound copy of the Thesis or Project with approved advisors signatures - to the Literacy and Reading Department.
-For binding, contact the Center for Oral and Public History, 3rd floor in library (PLS 363, 657-278-3580) http://coph.fullerton.edu/
+- ➤ Complete EITHER the written Comprehensive Examination (READ 595 1 unit) OR the Master's Thesis (READ 598 1 unit) OR the Masters Project (READ 597 1 unit). - ➤ If you plan to do a Project or Thesis: Be sure to complete a Project or Thesis Proposal the semester before you register for READ 597 or READ 598.
+See additional Project information in this Handbook.
+The Project Guidelines are posted in the Literacy and Reading MS Titanium Community site. - ➤ If you opt for READ 597 (Project), rather than READ 595 (Comps), you are required to complete the Project within a maximum of three semesters.
+After the first semester you must register <a href="https://graph.com/ - ➤ Thesis only- Submit Thesis to the University Thesis Reader in Graduate Studies and make arrangements for binding, microfilming and publication of the abstract and Thesis in the campus bookstore by the applicable deadline.
+Deadlines are posted on the Graduate Studies website. - ➤ Project and Thesis: Deposit one library bound copy of the Thesis or Project with approved advisors signatures to the Literacy and Reading Department.
+For binding, contact The Center for Oral and Public History, 3rd floor in library (PLS 363, 657-278-3580).
+If you live far from campus, you can send a PDF to Titan Shops (bookstore) for copying and binding.
+Contact at (657) 278 4981 and Mike Dickerson for Thesis-Project-Binding